 The fault relay is a failsafe relay.
-Any type of condition that produces a fault on the analyzer will light the :Fault" LED and open the fault relay.
+Any type of condition that produces a fault on the analyzer will light the "Fault" LED and open the fault relay.
 Once the faults have been cleared, the LED will turn off and the contacts on the fault relay will close.
-The user may view active faults at any time from the control panel (section 3.2.4).
+The user may view faults, from the front panel, at any time (see section 3.2.4).

-4 CHAPTER 4 - MAINTENANCE AND TROUBLESHOOTING
+4 CHAPTER 4 - SYSTEM SETUP, MAINTENANCE AND TROUBLESHOOTING